 Remember to exercise: Your wellbeing is enhanced by physical activity, so do make time for this.
 The PE team have planned some excellent activities.
 This can really help if you are feeling anxious, which is completely normal whilst you are working from home.

 Talk about things on your mind: it will be a big adjustment working from home every day, and having done it before does not necessarily make it easier.
 Talk about how things are going.
 The international and local situation is highly changeable.
 It is normal to feel uncertainty about this too.
 Be conscious of how much of the news you watch and talk about what you are watching.
-There are wellbeing activities in our virtual assemblies, set up on whole year group Google classrooms.
+There are wellbeing activities in our virtual assemblies.
 Do devote enough time for this.

 Read a book: Escape, relax, unwind.
 Look after yourself.